Universe (Koda Kumi album): Background and development

-In early January 2010, Japanese recording artist Kumi Koda announced plans of releasing a double album.
+In early January 2010, Japanese recording artist Koda Kumi announced plans of releasing a double album.
 The double album was to promote both her third greatest hits album entitled Best: Third Universe, and a new studio album that consisted of unreleased material from recording sessions for her 2008 album, Trick.
 However, new material arose after completing her concert tours: The 2009 Trick Tour and her first Taiwanese concert tour.
 Universe is Koda's first double album since her 2005 greatest hits album Best: First Things, which included single between her December 2000 debut "Take Back" and her May 2004 single "Cutie Honey", with a bonus disc with newly recorded material.
 Universe is also Koda's first double album to consist of a full-length studio album and other material.

 For Universe, Koda's record label Rhythm Zone and its parent company Avex Trax hired several producers, such as Andy Dodd, Adam Watts, Figge, Tim Larsson, Tommy Henriksen, U-Key Zone, Thomas Gustafsson, and H-Wonder.
 Producers such as Henriksen, Gustafsson, and H-Wonder have collaborated with Koda in the past with her album Kingdom (2008).
 Universe was produced by Japanese and Western producers; Koda furthered this feat on her following studio albums Japonesque (2012), Bon Voyage (2014), and Walk of My Life (2015).